Monogamy of Entanglement Bounds and Improved Approximation Algorithms for Qudit Hamiltonians: Analysis of The Matching-Based Algorithm

 \end{definition}

-\zacktodo{It might be worth it to justify this definition by saying that product states achieve the \(\frac{1}{d}\) value.}

-In particular, given a \algprobm{Maximal Entanglement} instance over a weighted graph, \(G=(V,E,w)\), we can define the full sequence of unitaries above by letting \(U_{ab} = I\) when \((a,b) \notin E\).
-We then give the following two lemmas.
+Given a \algprobm{Maximal Entanglement} instance over a weighted graph, \(G=(V,E,w)\), we can define the full sequence of unitaries and scalars, as in \cref{def_xy_values_for_matching}, by letting \(U_{ab} = I\) when \((a,b) \notin E\).
+We note that the significance of this choice is entirely unimportant and is only done for simplicity of the expressions.
+With this notation in hand, we then give the following two lemmas.

-\begin{lemma} In the situation of \cref{def_xy_values_for_matching}, for any \(a \in [n]\) and \(S \subseteq [n] \setminus \{a\}\), we have that,
+\begin{lemma} In the situation of \cref{def_xy_values_for_matching}, for any \(a \in [n]\) and \(S \subseteq [n] \setminus \{a\}\), we have that

 \end{lemma}